“Trains, Tomatoes, and Chocolates”

 And we’ll discover other lesser-known stories, some missing from today’s landscape, including a shirt factory, vibrator company, farmers’ co-op, ice cream factory, and bobbin and spool factory.

 Doug Dixon is an independent technology consultant and writer, now morphed into a history enthusiast.
-Doug is a board member of the Hopewell Museum, Hopewell Valley Historical Society, and Heritage Week, and is managing the Hopewell Public Library website.
+Doug is a board member of the Hopewell Museum, the Hopewell Valley Historical Society, and Heritage Week.

 In the past few years, he has developed the Hopewell Valley History Project (HopewellHistoryProject.org), which is working with many local contributors to collect and share digital copies of local historical materials – now with over 400 documents and maps, 1800 images, and an interactive historical map of Hopewell.